oxo-real/hajime/README.md

 	*	usb2				>=	20G

 ### OPTIONAL	usb3 boot
-Optional, but a privacy recommendation, is a separate boot device.
+Optional, though a security recommendation, is a separate boot device.
 It does not have to be big.

 	*	usb3				>=	256M